camilogarciabotero/phu/README.md

 ## Commands

-- `seqclust`: Cluster viral sequences into operational taxonomic units (OTUs).
+- `seqclust`: Cluster viral sequences into operational taxonomic units (OTUs) or other current standard (see this [wiki](https://github.com/refresh-bio/vclust/wiki/6-Use-cases))

 ## Contributing